 Do Copic markers work on printer paper?

-Copic markers can work on cheap printer paper, but you will have to work fast if you want a good blend and watch your saturation point.
+Copic markers (or alternatives to Copic markers) can work on cheap printer paper, but you will have to work fast if you want a good blend and watch your saturation point.

 Printer paper tends to be thin, and so can take less of the alcohol suspension before it becomes saturated.
 At saturation point, continuing to blend becomes very difficult, and you risk damaging the paper.